hdShang/arxiv-daily/docs/cs-CV/2025-05-09/papers/250506219v3-vin-nbv-a-view-introspection-network-for-next-best-view-selection.md

 ---
 layout: default
-title: VIN-NBV: A View Introspection Network for Next-Best-View Selection
+title: "VIN-NBV: A View Introspection Network for Next-Best-View Selection"
 ---

 # VIN-NBV: A View Introspection Network for Next-Best-View Selection